 Buckhorn remembers Kress already shuttered when he moved to Tampa in the 1980s.
 He first set foot inside last year as he prepared to deliver his State of the City address.
 Buckhorn has made it a recurring theme to showcase the city's historical buildings in need of tender-loving care and an optimistic outlook.

 This year's State of the City brought hundreds of city employees, business leaders and residents to the Armature Works building in Tampa Heights amid on-going construction next door of the Ulele Restaurant

 A new life for Kress, the "old dame," is a priority for his administration.
 Nearby sit prime examples of successful redevelopment and preservation in the Floridan Hotel

 and Le Meridien

-, a boutique hotel set to open in June in the Classic Federal Courthouse.
+, a boutique hotel in the former Classic Federal Courthouse.

 "This administration has been extremely helpful from a marketing perspective," Jason says.
 "They've brought people here to show it to interested prospective buyers.
 I think they are doing what they can."